R101 (South Africa): Gauteng and Limpopo

-Going north from the R513 junction, it passes by the Wonderboom Airport entrance and meets the eastern terminus of the R566 Road (which connects to Onderstepoort and Rosslyn) before flying over the N4 Highway (Platinum Highway).
-The R101, the R566 and the M1 form a Ring-Road around Annlin West.
+Going north from the R513 junction, it passes by the Wonderboom Airport entrance and meets the eastern terminus of the R566 road (which connects to Onderstepoort and Rosslyn) before flying over the N4 highway (Platinum Highway) adjacent to the Bon Accord Dam.
+The R101, the R566 and the M1 form a ring-road around Annlin West.
 After crossing the N4, the R101 becomes Old Warmbaths Road and follows the Apies River north-north-east for 27 km, through Pyramid, to Hammanskraal.

 6 km north of Hammanskraal, just before the Carousel casino, the R101 enters the North West Province for about 7 km before entering Limpopo.
 From Hammanskraal, it is parallel to the N1, passing through Pienaarsrivier (22 km from Hammanskraal).
 From Pienaarsrivier, the R101 makes a direct line for Bela Bela (Warmbaths) (35 km), where it meets the R516.
 The R101 continues by way of a right-turn at Potgieter Road in Bela Bela and the route makes a 27 km journey north-east to Modimolle (Nylstroom).

 As a straight road passing through Modimolle central, it intersects with the R33.
-After passing the Phagameng suburb of Modimolle, the R101 turns east towards the bypassing N1 Highway.
+After passing the Phagameng suburb of Modimolle, the R101 turns east towards the bypassing N1 highway.
 At Middelfontein, right before the N1 Modimolle north off-ramp, the R101 becomes the road to the west of the N1 (Mookgophong Road, later Modimolle Road) heading north-east.
 After Kransvlei Farm Resort, the R101 continues by way of a left turn at the t-junction to become the straight road through Mookgophong (Namboomspruit).
 The distance from Modimolle to Mookgophong is 42 km.

 Passing through Mookgophong as Thabo Mbeki Street, it intersects with the R519 at Second Avenue and the R520 at Nelson Mandela Drive.
 While mostly parallel to the N1, it journeys 51 km north-east to Mokopane (Potgietersrus).
-7 km south of Mokopane, where it crosses the Mogalakwena River, the R101 Road cosigns with the N11 National Route, becoming Thabo Mbeki Drive, up to Mokopane Central.
+7 km south of Mokopane, where it crosses the Mogalakwena River, the R101 is joined by the N11 national route to be co-signed for 11 kilometres north, becoming Thabo Mbeki Drive, up to Mokopane Central.

-In Mokopane Central, next to Mokopane Mall, the R101 and N11 meet the R518 Road from Zebediela and cosign with it.
+In Mokopane Central, next to Mokopane Mall, the R101 and N11 meet the R518 road from Zebediela and cosign with it.
 At the 2nd junction afterwards, the N11 and the R518 become Nelson Mandela Drive (by way of a left turn), leaving the R101 as the straight road through Mokopane North (Thabo Mbeki Drive).
-After the Mokopane Game Breeding Centre, the R101 turns eastwards to cross the bypassing N1 Highway at its Mokopane North Off-ramp (Sebetiela Ramp Toll Plaza) and follow it north-east to Polokwane (60 km) while being on its eastern side.
+After the Mokopane Game Breeding Centre, the R101 turns eastwards to cross the bypassing N1 highway at its Mokopane North Off-ramp (Sebetiela Ramp Toll Plaza) and follow it north-east to Polokwane (40 km) while being on its eastern side.

-As there is a new Polokwane Eastern Bypass given to the N1, the old road through Polokwane Central (Thabo Mbeki Street and Grobler Street), meeting the northern terminus of the R37, meeting the western terminus of the R71, turning north and bypassing Polokwane International Airport (Landdros Mare Street), has been given to the R101.
+As there is a Polokwane Eastern Bypass given to the N1 (opened in 2020), the old road through Polokwane Central (Thabo Mbeki Street and Grobler Street), meeting the northern terminus of the R37, meeting the western terminus of the R71, turning north and bypassing Polokwane International Airport (Landdros Mare Street), has been given to the R101.